refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 In the file above, we can see that `refine CLI` installed the airtable data provider.
 To connect to our Airtable base, we will provide the `API_TOKEN` and `BASE_ID` credentials.
 These credentials can be found on our airtable [account](https://airtable.com/account) page and the base documentation page.

 After installation, we will set up TailwindCSS as our CSS library for this application.
 Since we are not using any UI framework (as we are going with the headless approach), we will use tailwind for styling.
-To simply add tailwind CSS to your refine application, you can visit the guide [here](https://tailwindcss.com/docs/guides/vite).
+To simply add tailwind CSS to your Refine application, you can visit the guide [here](https://tailwindcss.com/docs/guides/vite).

 ## Implementing CRUD operations